devilers/data-analytics-assessment-1/README.md

 In case you don't have a database setup in your machine, you can try [SQL Fiddle](http://sqlfiddle.com/).

- - Copy the sqlfiddle_schema_builder added for every problem folder and paste it in the SQL Fiddle's schema builder (left hand side) and try your solutions on your right hand side.
+ - Copy the sqlfiddle_schema_builder added for every problem folder and paste it in the SQL Fiddle's schema builder (left hand side) and try your solutions on your right hand side. ( MySQL 5.6)

 #### **Problem Statement**